Thanksgiving is one of the most beloved holidays in America.

 But in the hands of “progressives,” public schools and the MSM, Thanksgiving has long become yet another occasion for white guilt.
 If you want an illustration, see my 2010 post, “Thanksgiving card from my liberal friend“.

-But did you know that unlike other secular holidays like Thanksgiving that you think is a secular holiday is actually a national holiday that is explicitly religious in nature?or the , the
+But did you know that unlike other secular holidays like or the , the Thanksgiving that you think is a secular holiday is actually a national holiday that is explicitly religious in nature?

 As shown in the quotes below, Thanksgiving was instituted as a day to thank God for the many blessings He has bestowed on America.